 - Hospitals in Germany provide neither pajamas nor towels.
 You should also remember to bring your bathrobe, toiletries, and a pair of slippers.

-- Breakfast is rather scarce, with a cup of coffee or tea and a few slices of rye bread.
+- Breakfast is rather simple with a cup of coffee or tea and a few slices of rye bread.
 Prepare for early meals.
 Supper might be served as early as 17:00.
-However, most hospitals in Germany do have a cafeteria, and unless you are on a special diet, you are allowed to have private food and drinks in your room.
+However, most hospitals in Germany do have a cafeteria, and unless you are on a special diet you are allowed to have private food and drinks in your room.

 How to Find a Doctor or Dentist

-Chances that while you are in Germany, you might get sick or need treatment of some sort so you will need to know how to find a doctor and dentist.
-If you aren’t self-employed or a stay-at-home parent, your company requires a health insurance certificate from a doctor in Germany in case you need to take sick leave.
+Chances are that while you are in Germany, you might get sick or need treatment of some sort, so you will need to know how to find a doctor and dentist.
+If you aren’t self-employed or a stay-at-home parent, your company requires a health insurance certificate from a doctor in Germany in cases where you need to take sick leave.

-The first step to start looking for a general physician (GP) or family doctor in Germany (Allgemeinarzt, Hausarzt).
-If you suffer from a condition in need of special treatment and are wondering how to find specialists, your GP can recommend you to a specialist (Facharzt) or refer you to a hospital (Klinik, Krankenhaus).
+The first step is to start looking for a general physician (GP) or family doctor in Germany (Allgemeinarzt, Hausarzt).
+If you suffer from a condition in need of special treatment and are wondering how to find specialists (Facharzt), your GP can recommend you one or refer you to a hospital (Klinik, Krankenhaus).

-Then there’s always the internet: German websites, like DocInsider.de and Jameda.de, allow you to search for doctors, and offer ratings and rankings by other patients.
-Another way of finding a trustworthy doctor is by word-of-mouth: ask people you are in contact with which doctors and specialists they recommend.
+Then there’s always the internet: German websites, like DocInsider.de and Jameda.de, allow you to search for doctors, and offer ratings and rankings from other patients.
+Another way of finding a trustworthy doctor is by word of mouth: ask people you are in contact with which doctors and specialists they recommend.
 InterNations’ expat communities in Germany are full of people willing to give advice like this.

 A Step-by-Step Guide to Your Doctor’s Appointment